Joel Thomas (American football): New Orleans Saints (first stint)

+New York Giants

+On January 19, 2024, Thomas was hired by the New York Giants to serve as the team's running backs coach.

+New Orleans Saints (second stint)

+On February 18, 2025, the New Orleans Saints hired Thomas to serve as the team's running backs coach, a role he previously held from 2015 to 2023.

 Recognition

 Thomas is a member of the Port Angeles High School Athletic Hall of Fame.
 He was also inducted into the University of Idaho Athletic Hall of Fame in 2008.

 Personal life

 Thomas is married to his wife Ebbie Thomas, with whom he has two children.